Golumpki Recipe (Polish Stuffed Cabbage)

 Tried this recipe?Mention @plattertalk or tag #plattertalk!

 Originally published on November 7, 2013.
-This golumpki recipe will live on for generations.
+This golumpki recipe has been updated with new photos and information meant to help you learn how to make golumpki.
+It will live on for generations.

 Get new recipes sent to your inbox!